 - Attempts to institute approval processes can often result in delays and lower win rates, if not instituted appropriately.

-Typical Benefits of Pricing Software
+What Are the Typical Benefits of Pricing Software?

 The average B2B company is experiencing profit margin leakage from pricing inconsistencies and misaligned market pricing ranging from 1.8% to 13.4%., based on benchmark data.

 Misaligned pricing refers to transacting business at prices that fail to align rationally to customer size, order size, product value (good-better-best) and other key value dimensions.
-For example, a small customer may receive a better price than a large customer for the same product, all else being equal.
+For example, a small customer may get a better price than a large customer for the same product, all else being equal.
 It also includes pricing that does not quickly and accurately account for cost changes.
 Risk exposure to the latter is only increasing as cost changes occur more frequently and unpredictably in a global recessionary environment.